brandonroots/homemade-hardware/week03-eagle-part-1/README.md

 ## Lecture: Eagle Schematics

-Following along with the [Eagle Schematic Design - 1](https://homemadehardware.com/guides/eagle-schematic-design-1) guide.
+Follow along with the [Eagle Schematic Design - 1](https://homemadehardware.com/guides/eagle-schematic-design-1) guide.

 ## Lecture: Eagle Board Design

-Following along with the [Eagle Board Design - 1 guide](https://homemadehardware.com/guides/eagle-board-design-1).
+Follow along with the [Eagle Board Design - 1 guide](https://homemadehardware.com/guides/eagle-board-design-1).
 This includes the ability to import a design from Illustrator, so that you can design your board's layout in a software better suited for drawing and fonts.

 ## Homework for next class